ProteinsWebTeam/interpro-docs/docs/download.rst

 An API call is formed of one or multiple endpoint blocks.
 An endpoint block consists of a data type, a source database and an accession (e.g. api/datatype/sourcedb/accession).

-For example the URL **/entry/interpro** provides a pageable list of all the interpro entries.
+For example the URL **/entry/interpro** provides a pageable list of all the InterPro entries.
 And the URL **/protein/uniprot/p99999** returns all the details of the protein identified with the UniProt accession P99999.